How Do I Edit or Create Training Notifications?

 KnowBe4 provides several built-in training notifications you can use when you enroll your users in training.
 If you’d like, you can customize these built-in notifications or create your own.
 To learn how to do this, review the steps below or check out our Customizing Training Notifications video.

-To utilize the templates you create as part of a training campaign, you will have to create one or more categories under My Templates and move your custom templates into a category.
+To use the templates you create as part of a training campaign, you will have to create one or more categories under My Templates and move your custom templates into a category.

 WYSIWYG Training Notification Template Editor Interface